Jul 21, 2018

 Program Length: The Hospitality Management-BS program is 180 weeks in length and 2,108 or 2,180 clock hours.

-Program Delivery: The Hospitality Management-BS program is offered in residential, distance learning, or a combination of both types of instructional delivery formats.
+Program Delivery: The Hospitality Management-BS program is offered in residential, distance learning, or blended instructional delivery formats.

 Hospitality Management Specialization and Electives